 What Are The Two Qualifying Ratios Used By Mortgage Lenders?

 There are two different types of debt-to-income ratios.
 The first is the front-end debt-to-income ratios.
 Front End Debt To Income Ratios is the total sum of the principal, interest, insurance, mortgage insurance premium, property taxes, and homeowners association divided by the borrower or borrowers’ total monthly gross income.
 Front End DTI is also referred to as the housing DTI.
 The second debt to income ratio is the back-end debt to income ratio.
 The back-end DTI is the total monthly housing expenses (minimum monthly credit card payments, car payments, student loan payments, installment & revolving minimum monthly payments), including the housing expenses, divided by the total monthly gross income by the borrower or borrowers.

 What Are The Back End Debt To Income Ratios

-The back end debt to income ratios include monthly minimum credit card payments, monthly minimum minimum automobile payments, student loan payments, alimony payments, child support payments, and any other minimum required minimum monthly credit payments that is reflected on the credit reports.
+The back-end debt to income ratios include monthly minimum credit card payments, monthly minimum automobile payments, student loan payments, alimony payments, child support payments, and any other minimum required minimum monthly credit payments that are reflected on the credit reports.
 Utility payments, cell phone payments, cable television payments, and cable payments are not calculated in computing debt to income ratios.
 The back-end debt to income ratios includes the proposed new home mortgage as well

 In order to get an approved/eligible from DU Findings on loan programs are the following: